 How to handle your public-speaking anxiety

-You probably will have experienced this on a minor level at school: maybe when it was your turn to read out the paragraph in English, or you had to have a quick ‘show and tell’ in front of the class about what you did over the weekend.
+You probably will have experienced public-speaking anxiety on a minor level at school: maybe when it was your turn to read out the paragraph in English, or you had to have a quick ‘show and tell’ in front of the class about what you did over the weekend.
 That was hard enough in front of your twenty-or-so classmates who were also nervously waiting for their go, so the expectation of having to do this at uni is on another scale.

 Unfortunately, giving presentations or speaking to a large number of people (students or lecturers) can be a significant part of your course.
 Here are a few tips that I found have helped me with my pre-presentation nerves.